-If you’re ready for a beach break, head over to Mount Kinabalu National Park which is home to the highest mountain in Borneo.
+If you’re ready for a beach break, head over to Mount Kinabalu National Park which is home to the highest mountain in Borneo, and a great addition to any Malaysia itinerary.
 Mount Kinabalu rises 4,095 high, and the arduous trek takes about two days to complete.
 Most climbers book a Mount Kinabalu tour from KK which includes transportation, one night’s accommodation on the mountain, a guide and food.

 The trail winds past flora and fauna, through rainforests and towards viewpoints revealing breathtaking views of park below, as you get high above the clouds and finally make it to the craggy summit.
 Borneo trekking isn’t easy, but it’s sure to be a highlight of your trip.

 - Borneo Rainforest Lodge, Danum Valley Conservation Area– Treat yourself to a stay in this unforgettable, award-winning lodge in the middle of the rainforest, which is sure to be a highlight of your Borneo vacation.
 The gorgeous, huge suites (hello, outdoor showers!) are perched high above the conservation area, making this the next best thing to a treehouse.
 When you’re not indulging in a massage or lounging by the infinity pool, you can join a challenging trek for amazing wildlife viewing.
 Click here to book